Documentation

 Replace <service name> with the desired name of the service.

-Note: While you setting environment variables for configuration, consider also providing the one needed for no-code tracer activation :-)
+Note: Note: If you are setting environment variables for configuration, consider also defining the necessary variable for no-code tracer activation.

-The JAVA_TOOL_OPTIONS method is preferred because setting environment variables is almost always easier than modifying the entrypoint of a container image (which is usually where you would set the -javaagent property).
+We recommend the JAVA_TOOL_OPTIONS method because setting environment variables is almost always easier than modifying the entrypoint of a container image, which is usually where you would set the -javaagent property.

 Set the JAVA_TOOL_OPTIONS environment variable on your Java Virtual Machine as follows: